xg590/IoT/Board/Arduino/README.md

 * Arduino board's GPIOs are generally 5v.
 * Among Uno, Nano and Pro Mini, only Pro Mini has the 3.3v version, which means the GPIO pins operate at between 0~3.3v (voltage).
 * Some sensors (loads) need 5V voltage to power but communicates with arduino board on a 3.3v logic level
-* You would risk to fry the sensor if there is a mismatch
+* You would risk to fry the sensor if there is a voltage mismatch
 * Use a logic level converter to step down the voltage for fragile sensor.
 * BTW, [raspberry pi's GPIO pins are 3.3v](https://www.raspberrypi.org/documentation/hardware/raspberrypi/gpio/README.md).
 So if you want your Pi talk to arduino via uart interface, use a logic level converter as well.
 ### C++ note